tucommenceapousser/gitengine/README.md

 ```
 const gitengine = require( 'gitengine' );
 ```

-gitengine is currently using CommonJS, ES6 modules not yet done.
+gitengine is currently using CommonJS.

 ## Requirements.

-node v16.14.2 was used in development. git and cgit have to be installed.
+node v16.14.2 was used in development. git needs to be installed.

 ## API documentation